kiboschool/course-industry-experience-1/src/lessons/goal-setting/destination.md

 Do you need to better optimizie your study environment to enable you to do well in interviews?
 Should you consider working from a library or shared study space?
 Should you form a study group with peers to practice interviews, and give each other feedback?

 #### (2) What changes, if any, do you need to make to your study approach?
-Are there certain habits (e.g., procrastination) that you may need to change to secure an experience on time?
+Are there certain habits (e.g., procrastination) that you need to change to secure an experience on time?
 Are there new habits (e.g., reading technical blogs) that might help you better prepare and succeed at work?

 #### (3) What search strategy fits well with your personality and circumstances?
 - What types of companies are the right fit?
 What do you enjoy or dislike?
 Though you may want to work at your dream company now, you may need to have a few years of experience and education under your belt to qualify.